-Julia Handt is an attorney in the Pharmaceutical Litigation Group at the Dallas offices of Baron & Budd.
-She works with the firm’s pharmaceutical team to make a difference in the fight against the opioid crisis.
+Julia Handt is an attorney in the Opioid Litigation Group at the Dallas offices of Baron & Budd.
+She works with the firm’s opioid team to make a difference in the fight against the opioid crisis.

 Ms. Handt earned undergraduate degrees in Psychology and Criminology from the University of Texas at Dallas in Richardson, Texas, before deciding to attend law school at Texas Tech University School of Law in Lubbock.
 While in law school, she served as a judicial intern for the Honorable Judge Mark Rusch of the 401st District Court in Collin County, Texas.
 The experience left her with a clearer understanding of all areas of law and helped clarify for her the type of law she would ultimately choose to practice.